 If shopping is your thing, Heathrow Airport would be heavenly for the shopping/spending enthusiast.
 Fortunately, that’s not us.
-We breezed by the designer shops without giving any a thought of looking around even if it may help us kill a portion of the eight-hour layover in between flights.
+We breezed by the designer shops without giving any thought of looking around, even if it may help us kill a portion of the eight-hour layover in between flights.

 We set both orders back to be redone.
 Once we leave here, I’ll remove the app.
-I doubt we’ll attend a restaurant such as this while we’re in England in a little over three months.
+I doubt we’ll attend a restaurant like this while we’re in England in a little over three months.

-The plane wasn’t full and I wandered about looking for three empty seats in a row for the possibility of laying down to get some sleep during the 10-hour overnight flight.
+The plane wasn’t entire, and I wandered about looking for three empty seats in a row for the possibility of laying down to get some sleep during the 10-hour overnight flight.

 A kindly male flight attendant said, “No worries.
 I’ll arrange this for you.”